Nov. 28 opening for new professional wardrobe success option

 Want to help?

-Thank you for your consideration to support the closet through donations of merchandise or funds.
-Cash donations may be made directly to the Professionally Purple Closet via the University Advancement online giving link.
-If $2,500 can be raised, IDMR will match the $2,500.
+Thank you for considering supporting the closet through merchandise or fund donations.
+Cash donations may be made directly to the Professionally Purple Closet via the University Advancement online giving link Professionally Purple Fund.

 Additional background: